 Note that a linear-to-linear function is not a linear function.
+A linear function is one of the form f(x) = ax + b.

-- I especially like problems 14.1, 14.3, 14.5, 14.6, 14.7, and 14.9. - Chapter 15 Measuring an Angle - You should understand how to convert between degrees and radians - You should understand and be able to use the relationships between radii, angle, arc length and area - I like problems 15.8 and 15.9. - Chapter 16 Measuring Circular Motion - You should understand the various measures of angular speed (aka angular velocity), like rpm, radians per second, or degrees per hour - You should understand the relationship between radius, angular speed and linear speed - You should know how solve a belt-and-pulley problem (e.g., the bicycle example from lecture, example 16.4.1, problems 16.2, 16.7 and 16.8) - I like problems 16.2, 16.3, 16.5, 16.7, 16.8. - Chapter 17 The Circular Functions - This chapter introduces the trigonometric functions.
+Chapter 15 - Measuring an Angle

+- You should understand how to convert between degrees and radians. - You should understand and be able to use the relationships between radii, angle, arc length and area.

+• Chapter 16 - Measuring Circular Motion

+- You should understand the various measures of angular speed (aka angular velocity), like rpm, radians per second, or degrees per hour. - You should understand the relationship between radius, angular speed and linear speed. - You should know how solve a belt-and-pulley problem (e.g., the bicycle example from lecture).

+• Chapter 17 - The Circular Functions

-- You should be able to solve problems using the idea of trigonometric functions as ratios of sides of right triangles (e.g., problems 17.2, 17.3, 17.7, and 17.8) and some algebra - You should understand the definitions of $\sin x$ and $\cos x$ using the unit circle; you should be able to determine certain simple properties of the functions $\sin x$ and $\cos x$ from this definition (e.g., the range, the domain, the graph, the values at certain value of x, like $x = 5\pi/2$) - You should be able to determine the location of an object moving circularly given information about its speed and starting location (e.g., problems 17.1, 17.4, 17.5, 17.6, 17.9, 17.10, 17.12, 19.6, 20.8)
+- This chapter introduces the trigonometric functions. - You should be able to solve problems using the idea of trigonometric functions as ratios of sides of right triangles and some algebra. - You should understand the definitions of $\sin x$ and $\cos x$ using the unit circle; you should be able to determine certain simple properties of the functions $\sin x$ and $\cos x$ from this definition (e.g., the range, the domain, the graph, the values at certain value of x, like $x = 5\pi/2$).

+- You should be able to determine the location of an object moving circularly given information about its speed, starting location, and direction of motion. - You should be able to utilize information about the time of first passing of two things moving circularly at constant speeds.